openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following values for `user_authentication`:

-* `system_biometry`: It MUST be used when the key usage is authorized by the mobile operating system using a biometric factor.
+* `system_biometry`: It MUST be used when the key usage is authorized by the operating system using a biometric factor, such as the one provided by mobile devices.
 * `system_pin`: It MUST be used when the key usage is authorized by the mobile operating system using personal identification number (PIN).
 * `internal_biometry`: It MUST be used when the key usage is authorized by the Wallet using a biometric factor.
 * `internal_pin`: It MUST be used when the key usage is authorized by the Wallet using PIN.